 The Kids’ Chore Routine

-While I do consider household chores to be a family affair, there are certain tasks I hand off to the kiddos.
+While I do consider household chores to be a family affair, there are certain tasks I specifically hand off to the kiddos.

 Children need responsibility.